Dropicx/quantumshiftplanner/DOCUMENTATION_INDEX.md

 ## 📊 Documentation Status

-### ✅ Completed (10 files)
+### ✅ Completed (12 files)
 1. ✅ README.md - Updated & fixed
 2. ✅ CONCEPT.md - Complete database schema added
 3. ✅ QUICK_START.md - NEW!
+4. ✅ MICROSERVICES_ARCHITECTURE.md - NEW! 🎉
-4. ✅ AUTH_FLOW.md - NEW!
+5. ✅ AUTH_FLOW.md - NEW!
-5. ✅ SECURITY.md - NEW!
+6. ✅ SECURITY.md - NEW!
-6. ✅ CONTRIBUTING.md - NEW!
+7. ✅ CONTRIBUTING.md - NEW!
-7. ✅ TROUBLESHOOTING.md - NEW!
+8. ✅ TROUBLESHOOTING.md - NEW!
-8. ✅ API_REFERENCE.md - NEW!
+9. ✅ API_REFERENCE.md - NEW!
-9. ✅ MOBILE_ARCHITECTURE.md - NEW!
+10. ✅ MOBILE_ARCHITECTURE.md - NEW!
-10. ✅ RAILWAY_DEPLOYMENT_GUIDE.md - Existing
+11. ✅ RAILWAY_DEPLOYMENT_GUIDE.md - Existing
-11. ✅ COMPARISON.md - Existing
+12. ✅ COMPARISON.md - Existing
+13. ✅ LICENSE - NEW!

 ### 📝 Recommended (Optional)
 These can be added as needed: